-Audrey Devine-Eller received her B.A. in sociology and philosophy from Seattle University, and her Ph.D. in sociology from Rutgers University in 2012.
-She joined the faculty at Grinnell College as a (Visiting) Assistant Professor in August 2012.
-She specializes in the study of culture, education, inequality, and qualitative methods, with additional research interests in gender and language/cognition/social psychology.
-Devine-Eller is currently writing a book exploring the ways in which regular students figure out what to do after high school; this work engages questions of educational inequality and the micro-interactions that produce and reproduce it.
-Devine-Eller teaches courses in culture, education, classical and contemporary sociological theory.
-Her other interests include swimming, camping, kayaking, and serving as a local La Leche League leader.
+Audrey Devine Eller received her B.A. in sociology and philosophy from Seattle University, and her Ph.D. in sociology with a certificate in Women's and Gender Studies from Rutgers University (2012).
+She joined the faculty at The College of St. Scholastica in 2016, after teaching as Visiting faculty at Grinnell College.
+She specializes in the study of culture, education, inequality, and qualitative methods, with additional research interests in gender and symbolic interaction.
+Devine Eller is currently writing a book exploring the ways in which regular students figure out what to do after high school; this work engages questions of educational inequality and the micro-interactions that produce and reproduce it.
+Devine Eller teaches courses in sociology of education, social psychology, introductory sociology, and statistics.
+She recently served on the board of the Sociology of Education Association (2017-2019) and was elected to the board of the Sociologists of Minnesota (2019-2021).
+She does public sociology as an elected member of the Duluth NAACP Executive Committee, and chairs the Duluth NAACP Education Equity Committee.
+Her other interests include swimming, camping, kayaking, and - now that she lives in the frigid north - snowboard and trailrunning.